casdoor/casdoor-website/docs/provider/oauth/Wechat.md

 - The second key set is for `WeChat Media Platform (微信公众平台)`, it's only for the mobile scenario.
 It allows the user to log in with WeChat inside WeChat mobile APP, it will jump to your `WeChat Official Account (微信公众号)` to log in.

+If you fill in Client ID 2 and Client Secret 2 and check `Enable QR code`, this makes when the user clicks on WeChat to log in, **we will first guide the user to follow the WeChat official account**, and then proceed to the OAuth process.

 :::tip

 We recommend setting the two key sets at the same time, and linking your `WeChat Open Platform (微信开放平台)` account and `WeChat Media Platform (微信公众平台)` account together inside `WeChat Open Platform (微信开放平台)`.
 So a WeChat user logged-in through PC and mobile can be recognized as the same user in Casdoor.